MicrosoftDocs/m365copilot-docs/docs/faq.md

 If you're already a Visual Studio Code user, Teams Toolkit runs on VS Code with GitHub integration!
 Also, you can take advantage of the features like, CI/CD, and multitenants support.

-#### Do I need a connector to connect an OpenAPI?
+#### What do I need to connect to an API?

-No, Teams Toolkit lets you directly access to OpenAPI without any intermediate layer.
-So, if you already have an API, create an OpenAPI specification then make it into a plugin fairly easily.
+Unlike the low-code solution, where you use Power Platform connector to connect an API, Teams Toolkit lets you build an application package so Copilot can access a REST API without any intermediate layer; all you need to do is include an OpenAPI definition.
+It's important to add detailed descriptions to the OpenAPI definition so Copilot knows how to use the API; simplifying very large or complex API's may be necessary in some cases.

 ## Azure AI questions